Susan Kennedy: Storylines

+In the 2025 final the whole street including past and present residents are now looking for a new home with the news that a freeway is being built through Ramsey Street.
+Paul Robinson and Shane Ramsey each come up with a new place Ramsey Hills and Robinson Towers.
+Before the closing scene Susan, Karl and Paul are stood on Ramsey Street where Susan says she wants to fight to save the street with Karl agreeing and Paul asking “what now” ending leaving it unknown what the outcome will be.

 Reception

 Accolades

 Woodburne has earned various award nominations for her role as Susan.
 In 2005, she was nominated for Best Female Performance in a Soap from the Rose d'Or Awards.
 At the 2007 Inside Soap Awards, Woodburne was nominated for Best Actress, Best Couple (with Alan Fletcher) and Best Storyline for Susan and Karl's wedding.
 The following year, Woodburne was again nominated for Best Actress, Best Couple and Best Storyline for Susan's MS diagnosis.
 2009 saw Woodburne again nominated for Best Actress, she was also nominated alongside Fletcher, Valentine, Stasey and Werkmeister for Best Family.

 In 2010, Woodburne received her first nomination for Best Daytime Star at the Inside Soap Awards.
 She was nominated in the same category in 2011 and 2012, before she won the award in 2015.
 Woodburne was nominated for Best Daytime Star again at the 2018 awards.

 At the first Digital Spy Soap Awards ceremony, Woodburne was nominated for Most Popular Actress.
 She and Fletcher were also nominated for Best On-Screen Partnership and their 2007 storyline in London was nominated for Storyline of the Year.
+In 2025, Susan and Karl received a "Best Soap Couple" nomination at the Digital Spy Reader Awards.
 In 2010, the surrogacy storyline was nominated for best Baby Drama at the All About Soap Awards.
 Woodburne has been nominated for the TV Tonight Award for Most Underrated Performer seven times, and won in 2007, 2011 and 2012.